A-I-Research-Facility/Deep-Learning-examples/prog1/README.md

     model = tf.keras.models.Sequential()

 ***
-💢 Flattening the data (we currently have a multi dimensional array and we dont want that) We can use numpy's reshape function to flatten too, but here we do it directly.
+💢 Flattening the data (we currently have a multi dimensional array and we dont want that).
+We can use numpy's reshape function to flatten too, but here we do it directly.

     model.add(tf.keras.layers.Flatten())